 Al Bergman, of Berg Bikes, has completed construction of the housecall bicycle.
 It was picked up from his home-based wheelchair-accessible manufacturing shop in Cobble Hill on Vancouver Island.

-A handcrafted examination table arrived for the office.
-Built by hand by a local carpenter, the table features all-wood construction in the stirrups, drawers, and sliding platforms.
+Two handcrafted examination tables arrived for the office.
+Built by hand by a local carpenter, the tables feature all-wood construction in the stirrups, drawers, and sliding platforms.

 Upon hearing of the donated Dr. Seuss 'Cat In the Hat', Christien Shipton, a Sooke quilter kindly opted to create a custom, handmade Dr. Seuss quilt.
 The quilt was given to Dr. O'Connor to deliver for the special needs children of the area.
 It was delivered in September to the Children's Health Foundation of Vancouver Island at their motorcar gathering fundraiser.

 Today marked the five-millionth passenger into Ogden Point in Victoria.
 The ship carrying the passenger cruised through the glimmering waters in front of the medical office, enjoying the summer day.

 There is a resident bald eagle nest on Delgada Road, a few doors up from the office driveway toward Metchosin Road.
 If listen for the peeping, and look closely with the binoculars, can see the camouflaged baby eaglet (circled in red) poking out of edge of the nest.

 The hanging system is up, allowing artwork on office walls to change every few weeks.
 If you are a local artist, and interested in having your work featured, please drop a line!